RepreZen/Semoasa/README.md

                 * **name** - name
                 * **(other)** - other properties, TBD
             * **schema** (type: Schema Object or reference) - an OAS 3.0-compliant Schema Object describing the expected value of the extension property.
 May be specified inline, or may be a JSON reference thereto.
+            * **example** (type: any or reference) - an example of the value of the extension property, for documentation purposes.
             * **oas2** (type: OAS2 Context Object) - Specifies usage in OAS2 context.
                 * **usage** - specifies allowed usage as one of the following:
                     - `prohibited` - may not be used in oas2.